Forms for Business Establishment in the Mainland

 From 10 May 2015, the ad valorem rate for wholesale of cigarette is increased from 5% to 11% plus unit rate of RMB 0.005 per cigarette.
 Since then, consumption tax laws and regulations on cosmetics, luxury cars, cigarettes and other consumer goods have been amended for several times.

-Local Surcharges
+Tax Surcharges

 Urban Maintenance and Construction Tax (UMCT), Education Surcharge (ES) and Local Education Surcharge (LES) are calculated according to the actual payment of VAT and CT (hereinafter referred to as "the Two Taxes"), which are filed and paid together.
 The calculation is based on the actual payment of the Two Taxes multiplied by the tax rates respectively.

-The Law of the People’s Republic of China on Urban Maintenance and Construction Tax (hereunder referred to as “UMCT Law”) was passed at the 21st Session of the 13th National People’s Congress Standing Committee on 11 August 2020.
+The Law of the People’s Republic of China on Urban Maintenance and Construction Tax (hereinafter referred to as “UMCT Law”) was passed at the 21st Session of the 13th National People’s Congress Standing Committee on 11 August 2020.
 The UMCT Law has been implemented since 1 September 2021.
 In particular, the UMCT Law has stipulated that no UMCT will be levied on the VAT and CT arising from importing goods or the entities and individuals outside the territory of the Mainland providing repair and replacement services, other services and intangible assets to the entities and individuals in the Mainland.

 For more details of the UMCT Law, its tax calculation, and preferential policies, please refer to the following websites of the Mainland Government: